chensihai/is_minedigital_scam/README.md

 # Does https://minedigital.xyz use the same backend as https://minedigital.exchange?
 Don't know yet.

-# But how dos it scams people?
+# But how does it scams people?
 Social media like facebook.com or linkedin.com etc, become good tools for it to scam people.
 The scammer has own account the the social media website, and the website like to promo people to connect according to them related background，these increase the rate of people connections.